nens/dask-geomodeling/docs/blocks.rst

 evaluation each of these 2-tuples will be converted to a single data object which is supplied to the ``process`` function.

 First, an example in words.
-We construct a geoblock ``add = RasterFileSource('path/to/geotiff') + 2.4`` and ask it the following:
+We construct a View
+``add = RasterFileSource('path/to/geotiff') + 2.4`` and ask it the following:

 - give me a 256x256 raster at location (138000, 480000)